-We researched the top 90 rain jackets, before narrowing down to the 10 finalists.
-We bought those jackets and put them through an intensive testing process to see how they performed.
-Our ratings as based on the most important factors we rely on when trying to decide which jacket to buy.
+We researched the top 50 contenders, before narrowing it down to a dozen finalists.
+We bought each model and put each of them through an intensive testing process, taking each into the field for real-world use to see how they performed, as well as with specific side-by-side testing.
+Our ratings are based on the most important factors we rely on when trying to decide which jacket to buy.

 Below you'll find descriptions of our evaluation metrics, as well as information about the top performers in each metric and how they compare to other models.
-In our individual reviews, we detail each product's features, explain our scoring in each metric, and compare and contrast each jacket to its closest competitors.
-For hood cinch performance or exact hem adjustments, see each product's review.
+In our reviews, we detail each product's features, explain our scoring in each metric, and compare and contrast each jacket to its closest competitors.
+For more specific comparisons such as each models hood cinch performance or exact hem adjustments, see each product's review.

-A rain jacket should keep you dry, whether hiking, backpacking, or just out walking the dog.
+A rain jacket should keep you dry, whether hiking, backpacking, or just out walking the dog, that's (obviously) this piece of equipment's job.
 Period.
 In our scoring metrics, this was the most heavily weighted category, at 30 percent.

-Manufacturers used many types of waterproof fabrics and treatments in the jackets tested.
-Lots of laboratory testing has been done to quantify how waterproof each of these coated or laminated fabrics are.
-The important bit to understand is that all of the products tested are water-resistant to use as a rain shell.
-In all the models tested, shell fabric is seam-taped after sewing, making a sealed envelope.
-What differentiates performance when the rain pours down is the design of the hood, cuffs, pocket closures, and pit zips; to a lesser extent, the longevity of its DWR also differentiates performance.
+Manufacturers use many types of waterproof fabrics and treatments in the jackets we tested.
+Loads of laboratory testing has been done to quantify precisely how waterproof each of these specific coated or laminated materials are.
+However, the critical bit to understand is that all of the products tested are water-resistant to use as a rain shell.

-Materials make a difference regarding breathability (which can make you feel wet from the inside), longevity, and durability.
-If one fabric is waterproof to 30 PSI and one to 40 PSI, it doesn't make a functional difference.
+While all the models we tested sport a waterproof fabric, they are constructed with different materials, which can make a huge difference when it comes to breathability (which can make you feel wet from the inside), longevity, and durability.
+For weather resistance strictly from a fabric point of view - if one fabric is waterproof to 30 PSI and one to 50 PSI, it doesn't make a functional difference.

-Rain is not going to penetrate any of these fabrics; however, in a downpour, running water seeks a way in through a pocket zipper, down your wrist when you reach overhead, or where the hood meets your neck.
+Rain is not going to penetrate any of these fabrics; however, in a downpour, running water can seek its way in through a pocket zipper, down your wrist when you reach overhead, or where the hood meets your neck.
 We stood in the shower for four minutes in each jacket and got a spray down with the garden hose to help find weak spots.
 The Arc'teryx Beta SL and the Marmot Minimalist were the sturdiest of the bunch.
-The REI Rhyolite, Outdoor Research Foray, and The North Face Dryzzle all performed well, doing an excellent job of sealing out rain.
+The REI Drypoint GTX, Outdoor Research Foray, and The North Face Dryzzle all performed well, doing an excellent job of sealing out the rain.
 All contenders have wrist cuffs that can be cinched down on the wrist with Velcro closures.
 All hoods sealed well around the face and chin.

 The other important component of a jacket's water resistance is its durable water repellent (DWR) treatment.
 This treatment is factory applied to the fabric's exterior and allows it to bead and shed water.
-Even though nylon and polyester are hydrophobic, if they aren't treated with a DWR (or after the treatment wears off), they wet out, or become covered with a continuous film of water.
-This results in a heavier jacket and reduced breathability.
-The DWR used on the Marmot PreCip, Minimalist, and Arc'Teryx Beta SL stands out, as does the The North Face Dryzzle.
-All the jackets tested beaded water well to start, and DWR treatment can be reapplied to your jacket if needed.
+Even though nylon and polyester are hydrophobic, if they aren't treated with a DWR (or after the treatment wears off), they "wet out", or become covered with a continuous film of water.
+This results in a heavier jacket with reduced breathability.
+The DWR used on the Marmot PreCip, Marmot Phoenix, Marmot Minimalist, and Arc'teryx Beta SL stands out, as does the The North Face Dryzzle, REI Drypoint GTX, and The North Face Venture 2.
+With that said, it's worth noting that all the jackets we tested beaded water quite well to start, and DWR treatment can be reapplied to your jacket if needed.
 Check out DWR maintenance in our Care & Cleaning section.